 - Populates a repository for call graphs, statistics and more portfolio analysis tasks

-- Support static or dynamic SQL, targeting DB2® (through Microsoft’s HIS®) or SQLServer®
+- Support for static or dynamic SQL, targeting DB2® (through Microsoft’s HIS®) and SQL Server®

 But that’s in theory only.

-Even though SQL is a standard, there are so many discrepancies between SQL dialects that it is common to see portfolios where as much as 60% of the SQL statements require some level of transformation when going from one database to another.
+Even though SQL is a standard, there are so many discrepancies between SQL dialects that it is common to see portfolios where as many as 60% of the SQL statements require some level of transformation when moving from one database to another.
 Differences include built-in functions, operators, implicit type conversion, controlling locking, the number of records to fetch and more.

-Migrating an application from one database used to be a migration project in its own right.
+Migrating an application from one database to another used to be a migration project in its own right.
 Not anymore.
-Raincode COBOL compiler transforms DB2 SQL statements into equivalent SQLServer statements at compile time, so that the existing code can run on the target database without any change whatsoever.
+The Raincode COBOL compiler transforms DB2 SQL statements into equivalent SQL Server statements at compile time.
+The existing code can then run on the target database without any changes whatsoever.

 Compiled programs can even target either of the databases based on a runtime flag.
 And since it all happens at compile time, there is no performance penalty involved.
-The statement runs as fast as it had been coded for SQLServer in the first place.
+Statements run as fast as if they had been coded for SQL Server in the first place.

-Raincode COBOL compiler does not come as a black box.
-It can be tweaked, to adapt to environment-specific constraints.
+The Raincode COBOL compiler isn’t a black box.
+It can be tweaked and adapted to environment-specific constraints.
 Events can be intercepted, overridden or extended.

 User-defined code can be used to alter the behavior of memory allocations, file I/O, module loading, SQL commands, tracing, transaction processing, etc.